No, this is not related to Jujubes candy, nor to the Tak

 that was later adapted into an All-CGI Cartoon

 TV series made in 2007 by the Nickelodeon

 network.
 In the game, Tak is a boy who is the apprentice of a jungle-dwelling tribe's Shaman.
 When the tribe's patron Juju (god), The Moon Juju, is captured by the evil shaman Tlaloc, she is supposed to be rescued by a prophesied hero.
 But the tribe's greatest warrior, Lok, was also turned into a sheep by Tlaloc.
 So Tak gets sent in a series of quests to find the means to restore him to normal.
 It eventually turns out that it was Tak himself who was the hero all along.
 The game has had four sequels so far.

-The cartoon drops most of the adventure elements from the game and instead focuses on the comedic ones.
+brand, drops most of the adventure elements from the game and instead focuses on the comedic ones.
 Everyone

 in the show is an idiot, though some are dumber than others.
 The gags come fast one after another

 , with common sense and even reality taking a backseat.
 In most episodes (each of which contains two stories) Tak himself is to blame for the problem going on, by causing them or making them worse.
 Tak is often helped by Jeera, the tomboy

 daughter of the tribe's chief.
 The utterly bizarre

 Jujus are also usually involved.
 Lok is also in the series, still admired as a hero when he's really just a boastful coward (not that Tak is much better

 .)
 Some of the jokes cross the line of good taste